k-talo/volatile-highlights.el/README.md

 ## Overview

+Highlights are volatile; they vanish on your next command.

 This library provides the global minor mode `volatile-highlights-mode`, which gives transient visual feedback for common editing operations.
 After an operation completes, the affected text is briefly highlighted and cleared on the next user command.